-For The Higher Education Randomized Controlled Trial project ( THE - RCT ), MDRC is creating the largest individual-participant database from higher education randomized controlled trials to date.
-THE - RCT will make standardized, deidentified data from more than 20 studies covering 50 institutions of higher education and 50,000 students available to...
+For The Higher Education Randomized Controlled Trial project ( THE - RCT ), MDRC has created the largest individual-participant database from higher education randomized controlled trials to date.
+THE - RCT makes standardized, deidentified data from more than 25 studies covering 50 institutions of higher education and 65,000 students securely available to...

 Final Report on the Performance-Based Scholarship Demonstration